Last Updated on September 17th, 2019

-A big bulging zit can be quickly shrunk with an injection of a steroid like cortisone.
-If you have less than 48 hours before that big date or photo shoot, steroid injections won’t get the red out but they will leave your skin smoother so you can conceal redness with makeup.
+A big bulging pimple can be quickly shrunk with an injection of steroid-like cortisone as your acne treatment.
+If you have less than 48 hours before that big date or photoshoot, steroid injections won’t get the red out but they will leave your skin smoother so you can conceal redness with makeup.
 But you will have to have an existing relationship with your dermatologist to get this service and you will probably have to pay cash.

 6. You have pitted or rolling acne scars.

-The kinds of skin care products you can get at cosmetics counters actually will do some good for smaller scars if you use them on a consistent basis for several months.
+The kinds of skincare products you can get at cosmetics counters actually will do some good for smaller scars if you use them on a consistent basis for several months.
 But if you have scars that are more than about 3 mm (1/10 of an inch) across, or if you have ice pick (deeply pitted) or boxcar (rolling) scars, your best bet for smoother skin is seeing your dermatologist or aesthetician.
-They will have many options for giving you smoother skin.
+They will have many options for giving you smoother skin6.

 7. You broke out after you started a new prescription medication.

 The first doctor to contact if you break out after starting a new prescription medication is the doctor who wrote the prescription.
 But if it’s a medication you simply have to have, then it may be necessary to consult a dermatologist.

 8. You want to get rid of both acne and wrinkles.

 A lot of what dermatologists and plastic surgeons do for wrinkles is to move a wrinkle from an obvious place to a place where it isn’t visible.
 You might be able to save a tremendous amount of effort with an easy procedure only a dermatologist or plastic surgeon can perform.

 9. You need to come off antibiotics for acne.